 The problem here is not with Jehovah’s Witnesses, but with the government mandate that employees will receive their health care through their employers.
 If employees were given money to buy their own health care, they could choose what services they wanted funded.

 Many think that the bishops should not push the issue of contraception because it will make the bishops seem ridiculous, especially since most sexually active Catholic women have used contraception at some point.
 It will take the focus off the all-important religious-liberty question.
 But this battle will likely not be decided in the voting booth or even in Congress.
 I share Cardinal Timothy Dolan’s confidence that the courts will not be friendly to Obama’s health-care plans.

 Explaining why contraception is so bad may not be the job of the bishops at this time, but priests and laypeople can certainly use this opportunity.
 Rick Santorum is doing an amazing and courageous job of explaining the social consequences of contraception, and others, especially on the Internet, are trying to get the word out about the health consequences.
 All of us need to do our part with our families, friends and co-workers.
 Make no mistake about it: This is an epic battle, and we need to fight it skirmish by skirmish.

 Janet Smith is the Father Michael J. McGivney Chair of Life Ethics at Sacred Heart Major Seminary in Detroit.

 Humanae Vitae (Free)

-Books - Why Humanae Vitae Was Right by Janet Smith and Adam and Eve After the Pillby Mary Eberstadt and The Sinner's Guide to Natural Family Planning by Simcha Fisher
+Books - The Liberty Threat by James Tonkowich and Why Humanae Vitae Was Right by Janet Smith and Adam and Eve After the Pillby Mary Eberstadt and The Sinner's Guide to Natural Family Planning by Simcha Fisher